ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/services_centos7.md

 # Service Management on CentOS 7

-CentOS 7 uses systemd for service management.
-Systemd is an alternative to older systems such as SysVinit which was used by [CentOS 6](/operatingsystems/linux/basics/services_centos6).
+CentOS 7 uses `systemd` for service management. `systemd` is an alternative to older systems such as `SysVinit` which was used by [CentOS 6](/operatingsystems/linux/basics/services_centos6).

 Here are a few changes that you need to be aware of.

 ## Check status of services